imlixinyang/HiSD/README.md

 ```

 The samples and checkpoints are in the "outputs/" dir.
-For Celeba-hq dataset, the samples during first 200k iterations will be like:
+For Celeba-hq dataset, the samples during first 200k iterations will be like: (tag 'Glasses' to attribute 'with')

 ![training](assets/training.gif)